Tomato Cultivation and Farming in india

-Most of the farmers in india practice the traditional methods of farming.
+Most of the farmers in India practice the traditional methods of farming.
 This goes for tomatoes too.
-The farms are plough, raised rows are created and saplings are replanted.
+The farms are plowed, raised rows are created and saplings are replanted.
 Drip irrigation is practiced lately but by very few.
 Most farmers rely on traditional forms of irrigation.
-Fertilizers are usually hand dispersed manually.
-Pesticides are used by recommendation of local pesticide shops.
+Fertilizers are usually hand-dispersed manually.
+Pesticides are used by recommendations of local pesticide shops.
 These shops act as doctors for the plants without proper certification or ability to analyze.
-Most of the time recommendations are made without seeing the plant, understanding the cause or symptoms of the disease in plants.
+Most of the time recommendations are made without seeing the plant or understanding the cause or symptoms of the disease in plants.
 Soil tests are rarely done, Fertilizers are used based on schedule and not based on requirements.

-The practice of farming is the same all over india.
-Most farmers dont realize that there are new technologies in the market which can increase the yield by 300-400 % with some small changes.
-While the organic farming method is gaining more interest and importance, Many farmers are still struggling with the practice and tend to give up far earlier than they should due to lack of knowledge.
+The practice of farming is the same all over India.
+Most farmers don’t realize that there are new technologies in the market that can increase the yield by 300-400 % with some small changes.
+While the organic farming method is gaining more interest and importance, Many farmers are still struggling with the practice and tend to give up far earlier than they should due to a lack of knowledge.

-Universities are taking up initiative to increase the yield but arent focused on educating the farmers on what they should grow in their land and what is the best crop feasible for the conditions of soil, water and weather.
+Universities are taking up the initiative to increase the yield but aren’t focused on educating the farmers on what they should grow on their land and what is the best crop feasible for the conditions of soil, water, and weather.

-Tomato farming is done in 2 seasons in india and the plants vary from normal short ones to the longer ones which requires staking and support.
+Tomato farming is done in 2 seasons in India and the plants vary from normal short ones to longer ones which require staking and support.
 The requirements for both these plants will differ and the practices too will vary.
-For the ones which require staking, the yield is considerably higher (though this is not a general consensus).
-Staking is usually done using bamboo poles with a scissor shaped arrangement on both ends, supported and restrained by metal wires.
+For the ones which require staking, the yield is considerably higher (though this is not a consensus).
+Staking is usually done using bamboo poles with a scissor-shaped arrangement on both ends, supported and restrained by metal wires.
 Threads or twines are used to support the tomato plants in between.
-A clear video illustration the method is given on https://www.youtube.com/watch?v=NEItNUSTHn4
+A clear video illustration of the method is given at https://www.youtube.com/watch?v=NEItNUSTHn4

 Tomato farming in polyhouse

-While this form of tomato cultivation is not widely practiced, Its an excellent Semi controlled form of cultivating Tomato.
+While this form of tomato cultivation is not widely practiced, It’s an excellent Semi controlled form of cultivating tomatoes.
 Polyhouse has several advantages among which temperature control and pest management are key.
-Coupled with hydroponic techniques, A polyhouse with tomato has the potential to yield a lot more than traditional farming.
-This also reduces the pain of pest management, weather problems and diseases like blight which are caused due to climatic conditions and humidity.
+Coupled with hydroponic techniques, A playhouse with tomatoes has the potential to yield a lot more than traditional farming.
+This also reduces the pain of pest management, weather problems, and diseases like blight which are caused due to climatic conditions and humidity.

 Hydroponic Tomato Farming

-Hydroponics is one of the most efficient type of farming for almost all produce.
+Hydroponics is one of the most efficient types of farming for almost all products.
 Tomato is not an exception either.
-With an increase of over 300-500% in yield, a plant has a potential of producing up to 25 Kilos of tomatoes as opposed to 3-4 Kilos in traditional farming method.
-Hydroponics, though very expensive to set up, can yield higher produce with lesser pest and water resources.
-Proper setup of a hydroponic farm for tomatoes are rare in india due to the low price of the produce sometimes dropping to as low as 2 rs per Kilo.
-But if you look carefully, Hydroponics in Tomato is extremely profitable.
-An hectare of tomato farming with hydroponics could give you yield up to 100 Tonnes.
-Market price for 100 Tonnes is 2,00, 000 even with the lowest price.
+With an increase of over 300-500% in yield, a plant has the potential of producing up to 25 Kilos of tomatoes as opposed to 3-4 Kilos in the traditional farming methods.
+Hydroponics, though very expensive to set up, can yield higher productivity with lesser pest and water resources.
+Proper setup of a hydroponic farm for tomatoes is rare in India due to the low price of the product sometimes dropping to as low as 2 rs per Kilo.
+But if you look carefully, Hydroponics in tomatoes is extremely profitable.
+A hectare of tomato farming with hydroponics could give you a yield of up to 100 Tonnes.
+The market price for 100 Tonnes is 2,00, 000 even with the lowest price.
 And if the average price is considered, expect it to go up to 10,00,000 per hectare.
-With a one time investment of 4-5 Lakh, you would surely be able to cover your cost and make a profit the first year itself if you can sell all the produce at an average price.
+With a one-time investment of 4-5 Lakh, you would surely be able to cover your cost and make a profit the first year itself if you can sell all the produce at an average price.
 This of course comes with a steep learning curve and knowing which seeds to cultivate among many other factors.

-The tomato production in india has been growing at a steady rate every year.
-While the number of hectares have also increased in tomato production, the use of new technology has been very low.
-While farmers in other parts of the world are increasing the yield per hectare to approximately 50, 60 and even 100 tonnes per acre, indian farmers are still grappling with 24-25 tonnes per acre and struggling to even produce that much.
+Tomato production in India has been growing at a steady rate every year.
+While the number of hectares has also increased in tomato production, the use of new technology has been very low.
+While farmers in other parts of the world are increasing the yield per hectare to approximately 50, 60, and even 100 tonnes per acre, Indian farmers are still grappling with 24-25 tonnes per acre and struggling to even produce that much.
 While not all farmers are doing poorly, most of them are, putting the average below most other countries.
-For instance, Algeria took their yield from 23 tonnes per hectare to a 60 tonnes per hectare.
-Argentina is at 77 tonnes per hectare and australia is producing near 100 tonnes per hectare in tomatoes per year.
+For instance, Algeria took its yield from 23 tonnes per hectare to 60 tonnes per hectare.
+Argentina is at 77 tonnes per hectare and Australia is producing nearly 100 tonnes per hectare of tomatoes per year.

-Whats even worse is that india processes less than 1% of the total produce of tomatoes while most other countries have means to process the excess tomatoes never letting it go to waste and also maintaining a price.
+What’s even worse is that India processes less than 1% of the total production of tomatoes while most other countries have the means to process the excess tomatoes never letting it go to waste and also maintaining a price.

-Southern and central india are key tomato producers with majority of the produces coming from the states of karnataka, andhra, maharashtra, gujarat, Tamil Nadu, bihar, madhya pradesh.
-All surrounding states are provided for by these states even when they are able to meet their demands.
+Southern and central India are key tomato producers with the majority of the produces coming from the states of Karnataka, Andhra, Maharashtra, Gujarat, Tamil Nadu, Bihar, and Madhya Pradesh.
+All surrounding states are provided for by these states even when they can meet their demands.
 India produces tomatoes throughout the year but in 2 seasons, June to September and from October to February.